ArgonDesign/alogic/doc/types.md

 variables.
 For example, a 6-bit number would be a packed variable.
 Every packed type maps to a one dimensional sequence of bits in a well defined way.
-The number of bits in the binary representation of a packed type is called the **width** of the type, and can be retrieved using the `@bits` built-in function.
+The number of bits in the binary representation of a packed type is called the *width** of the type, and can be retrieved using the `@bits` [built-in function](builtins.md).

 Similarly to Verilog, Alogic is a weakly typed language in that any variable of a packed type can be assigned to any variable of another packed type, as long as the width of the 2 types are the same.

-### Declarations of simple variable of packed types
+### Declarations

-Simple variables are declared in the usual style, using a type specifier denoting the type of the variable followed by the name of the variable:
+Variables are declared in the usual style, using a type specifier denoting the type of the variable followed by the name of the variable:

 ```
   foo_t bar; // A variable called 'bar' with type 'foo_t'